 Here are 5 owner competencies you need to make the jump to rapid growth:

 - Already Mastered Delegating

 - Solidified the Key Metrics for Monitoring the Operation

 - Solid and scalable processes and systems

-A clear vision is necessary because it provide the litmus test for every decision made.
+Creating a clear vision is an owner competency necessary because it provide the litmus test for every decision made.
 If a clear vision isn’t defined managers as well as employees don’t have any idea whether they are making the right decisions for the company or not.